-There are a number of critical and fundamental differences between ASC 840 and ASC 842.
+There are several critical and fundamental differences between ASC 840 and ASC 842.

 Definition of a lease

 It doesn’t get more fundamental than this.
-ASC 842 effectively updates the definition of a lease, which, as you can imagine, has tremendous knock-on effects.
+ASC 842 effectively updates the definition of a lease, which has tremendous knock-on effects.

 ASC 842 defines a lease as a “contract, or part of a contract, that conveys the right to control the use of identified property, plant, or equipment (an identified asset) for a period of time in exchange for consideration.”